The New England Journal of Medicine July 11, 2024

 Setting

-Population Adults with type 2 diabetes and chronic kidney disease (eGFR 50 to 75 ml/min/1.73m2 and UACR >300 to <5000 mg/g, or eGFR 25 to <50 ml/min/1.73m2 and UACR >100 to <5000 mg/g) receiving standard care.
+Population Adults with type 2 diabetes and chronic kidney disease (eGFR 50-75 mL/min/1.73m² with UACR >300 to <5000 mg/g, or eGFR 25 to <50 mL/min/1.73m² with UACR >100 to <5000 mg/g) receiving standard of care, including a maximal tolerated dose of RAS inhibitors.

-Intervention Subcutaneous semaglutide 1.0 mg once weekly.
+Intervention Subcutaneous semaglutide 1.0 mg once weekly

 Study Limitations